 Selvedge (an evolution of the term “self-edge”) refers to denim that is built on old-school shuttle looms, passing the weft yarns (the crosswise yarns as opposed to lengthwise warp yarns) over themselves at the edge of the fabric rather than cutting them, creating a stronger “self-edge” that resists tears and fraying.
 You can usually tell a pair of selvedge jeans by their “selvedge ID,” a ticker woven over the edge of the denim that can be made visible by cuffing the hem of your jeans and is often present on the fifth pocket.
 The color of this ticker used to indicate the mill that produced it, but these days with so many denim producers out there, the color is usually a brand preference.

 An important distinction to make is that these terms are not mutually exclusive.
 There are raw denim jeans out there that aren’t selvedge and plenty of selvedge denim that isn’t raw.
-For instance, at Taylor Stitch you’ll find a wide array of washed selvedge denim on offer, while much of their Japanese denim and made in USA jeans are both selvedge and raw.
+Check out our guide to selvedge denim for a deeper dive.

 To Wash Or Not To Wash